trotzig/react-available-times/README.md

 - `events`: calendar events, usually pulled from a different source (e.g. a Google Calendar).
 Each object needs a `start` and an `end` date, plus a `title` property.
 Can have a `calendarId` property tying them to a calendar, inheriting the foreground and background color.
+Can also have a `allDay` property, in which case they are rendered at the top.
 - `start`: a date signalling the week you want to display to begin with.
 Can be any day within the week.
 - `height`: a string or a number controlling the `height` of the component.